Belle Magnifique Cherries

 Applications

-Belle Magnifique cherries have a sweet-tart flavor that is popularly consumed fresh, out-of-hand.
-The fruits are also utilized in cooked applications and made into chutney or jams, tossed into salads, chopped into salsa, or used as a marinade for ribs.
+Belle Magnifique cherries have a sweet, tart flavor that can be eaten fresh out of hand.
+They are often cooked into chutney or jams, tossed into salads, chopped into salsa, or used as a marinade for ribs.
 In addition to savory dishes, Belle Magnifique cherries can be used in desserts such as pudding, cakes, tarts, pies, and ice cream.
 Belle Magnifique cherries pair well with blueberries, peaches, watermelon, microgreens, cucumbers, meats such as beef, poultry, and pork, feta cheese, and peanuts.
-The fruits will keep 4-10 days when stored in a plastic bag in the refrigerator.
+The fruits will keep for up to a week when stored in a plastic bag in the refrigerator.

 Ethnic/Cultural Info